linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 35 Pricing Futures and Options Contracts.md

 If the asset's price goes down:  $C_d = \max [0, (dS - E)]$ .

-As the strike price in our illustration is  $80, the value of uS is$ 100, and the value of dS is 70.
+As the strike price in our illustration is  \$80, the value of uS is\$ 100, and the value of dS is 70.
 Then,

 If the asset's price goes up:  $C_u = \text{Max} [0, ($ 100 - $80)] = $20;